cncf/gitvote/README.md

   - cynthia-sg

 # Pass threshold (required)
-# Percentage of votes required to pass the vote
+# Percentage of votes in favor required to pass the vote
 pass_threshold: 67

 # Voting duration (required)